 Thoracic computed tomography (CT) scans will typically be performed as part of advanced diagnostic procedures when the etiology is unclear.
 It allows for the detection of the smallest amounts of effusion, which will be notable as sickle-shaped consolidations between the lung and thoracic wall.

 Pleural puncture: diagnostics and treatment

 For the purposes of differential diagnosis, obtaining testing material through a puncture of the pleural effusion is an important step.
 This applies in particular to any case of a first or etiologically unclear pleural effusion.

 For this procedure, the patient is sitting down, a local anesthetic is applied, and the puncture needle is inserted dorsally into the area of the effusion, but not below the 9th rib (to avoid sub-diaphragmatic injuries).
 It is crucial to insert the needle at the upper edge of the rib as to prevent any injuries to the nerves and vessels at the inferior edge of the rib.
 In cases of encapsulated effusions or atypical localizations, the finding of the puncture site should be assisted sonographically.

-The material obtained from the puncture should be stored in four tubes:
+The material obtained from the puncture should be stored in 4 tubes:

 - The second tube is for clinical chemistry.
-With this material, various parameters will be determined: cell count (e.g., lymphocytosis for cases of tuberculosis, sarcoidosis), pH level and glucose (diminished glucose levels and an acidic pH suggest an inflammatory or malignant genesis), triglyceride (elevated in case of a chylothorax), amylase and lipase (elevated in case of a pancreatic effusion caused by pancreatitis, pancreas carcinoma, or others), and specific tumor markers in case of a suspected tumor disease.
+With this material, various parameters will be determined: cell count (e.g., lymphocytosis for cases of tuberculosis and sarcoidosis), pH level, glucose (diminished glucose levels and an acidic pH suggest an inflammatory or malignant genesis), triglyceride (elevated in case of a chylothorax), amylase and lipase (elevated in case of a pancreatic effusion caused by pancreatitis, pancreas carcinoma, or others), and specific tumor markers in case of a suspected tumor disease.